esmero/archipelago-documentation/docs/twig_extensions.md

         !!! note

+            The clipboard-copy-element library requires an element ID.
 If the element being copied does not have an ID, one will automatically generated and assigned.

-    ??? example "Copying a element hyperlink href with auto-generated button"
+    ??? example "Copying anchor element hyperlink href with auto-generated button"

         First we start by giving the `a` element(s) we'd like to copy a unique class:

-        ```html+twig title="a element hyperlink href" hl_lines="7"
+        ```html+twig title="anchor element hyperlink href" hl_lines="7"
         <a id="copy-documentation-id" class="copy-documentation-class row" href="https://docs.archipelago.nyc">Archipelago Documentation</a>
         ```

         Then we pass the class to the function:

-        ```html+twig title="clipboard_copy for a element hyperlink href" hl_lines="1"
+        ```html+twig title="clipboard_copy for anchor element hyperlink href" hl_lines="1"
         {{ clipboard_copy('copy-documentation-class','',"Copy Link to Documentation") }}
         ```

         Or to give the generated button multiple classes (in case they need additional styling):

-        ```html+twig title="clipboard_copy for a element text" hl_lines="1"
+        ```html+twig title="clipboard_copy for anchor element text" hl_lines="1"
         {{ clipboard_copy('copy-documentation-class','custom custom-button',"Copy Link to Documentation") }}
         ```

-        The result for the above `a` example looks as follows:
+        The result for the above anchor example looks as follows:

         ![Copy/Paste Element](images/copy_paste_anchor.png)